 Expect the unexpected

 Straightforward, A-to-B customer contact such as making a payment or advising how to return a faulty product are the retail sector’s bread and butter.
-They are uncomplicated, easy to solve and can lead to a happy, satisfied customer with little sweat from the brand.
-In the telecoms world, the type of interaction a business has with its customer is far less likely to be so simple.
+They are uncomplicated, easy to solve and can lead to a happy, satisfied customer with little sweat.
+In the telecom world, the type of interaction a business has with its customer is far less likely to be so simple.

-Whilst innovation remains a must have for brands looking to redefine their customer experience strategy – and will undoubtedly help telecoms providers offer a point of difference consumers crave – it is important that they do not forget tried and tested channels.
-Web chat or introducing website FAQs, for example, will not negate the fact that customers sometimes just want a voice at the end of the phone.
+Whilst innovation remains a must-have for brands looking to redefine their customer experience strategy – and will undoubtedly help telecoms providers offer a point of difference consumers crave – it is important that they do not forget tried and tested channels.
+Introducing webchat or website FAQs, for example, will not negate the fact that customers sometimes just want a voice at the end of the phone.
 Consumers today want convenience, and this means offering them the right mix of channels to engage in the way that best suits their needs, at a particular time.